 Minding the Baby® National Office

-Minding the Baby® (MTB) began as an intensive home visiting model for first-time young mothers and their families and was initially developed in New Haven, Connecticut in 2002.
-The interdisciplinary intervention brings together a home visiting team including a pediatric nurse practitioner and a licensed clinical social worker to promote positive health, mental health, life course, and attachment outcomes in babies, mothers, and their families.
+Minding the Baby® (MTB) began as an intensive home visiting program for first-time young mothers and their families in New Haven, Connecticut.
+Initially developed in 2002, the interdisciplinary model involves a nurse and social worker home visiting team.
+Program goals include promoting positive health, mental health, life course, and attachment outcomes in babies, mothers, and their families.
+The MTB Approach is described in this animated video.

 This work would not be possible without our donors.
-For information on how to support this grant-funded initiative, please visit our Funding Support page.
+For information on how to support this grant-funded initiative, please contact us.
 Every dollar counts, and support at any level is very much appreciated.
+On-line donations are now also possible by clicking here.
+Thank you!